WHEN: Thursday 13 October 2022

 Mortgage lenders should ensure that payment deferrals agreed under these terms won’t have a negative impact on your credit file, but there are other ways lenders can tell whether you’ve taken a payment holiday, and this may have an impact on any future applications you make for credit.
 If your lender provides tailored support then this can impact your credit file and you should be made aware of this by your lender at the time of agreement.

-At the end of the deferral your lender should work with you to agree the best way of catching up the missed payments.
+Your lender should work with you to agree the best way of catching up the missed payments.
 This may include setting up a longer-term agreement, changing the terms of your mortgage or switching to an interest-only mortgage.
 The support offered should always be tailored to your circumstances and so payment breaks may not always be suitable.

 If you can pay, your lender should look at all options to help you, including accepting a lump sum, extending your mortgage term, capitalising the missed payments, or accepting reduced payments.